selsamman/amorphic-docs/_posts/2014-01-01-intro-drpatient1.md

 This is simple application that demonstrates

-* Simple data model with various relationships between objects such as
+* A simple data model that illustrates relationships between objects
-    * One-to-One
-    * One-to-Many
-* Seamless synchronization between the browser and the server
 * Data binding from the model to the HTML view
-* A simple controller to orchestrate it all
+* How to call code on the server

 ## How to set it up

 * Clone or checkout this project from github